-Credible's Focus Groups generate periodic outcomes: key messages, tensions and opportunities for advancing carbon farming in the EU.
-Summaries of these outcomes can be accessed through the links provided below, and stakeholders are invited to leave their opinion on the matters.
-Your comments will inspire further discussions within the Focus Groups and will be available to the wider community.
+Credible’s Focus Groups generate periodic outcomes, based on discussions within the project and invited experts and at the European Carbon Farming Summits.
+Summaries of these key messages, tensions, and opportunities for advancing carbon farming in the EU are shared here.
+You are invited to leave your opinion on the matters –your comments will inspire further discussions within the Focus Groups and will be available to the wider community.

 View the experts' report